Shlw/shlw.github.io/_pages/misc.md

 ## Materials

-* I put [here](https://github.com/Shlw/Books-and-Exercises) solution to some exercises in books I read.
+* I put [here](https://github.com/Shlw/Books-and-Exercises) solutions to some exercises in books I read.
     * I'll gradually organize it, as some part isn't provided by me and may be poorly written.

 ## Skills